Nicosia: Medieval Nicosia

-Medieval times

-On his way to the Holy Land during the Third Crusade in 1187, Richard I of England's fleet was plagued by storms.
-He himself stopped first at Crete and then at Rhodes.
+On his way to the Holy Land during the Third Crusade in 1187, Richard I of England's fleet was plagued by storms, making him stop first at Crete and then at Rhodes.
 Three ships continued on, one of which was carrying Joan of England, Queen of Sicily and Berengaria of Navarre, Richard's bride-to-be.
 Two of the ships were wrecked off Cyprus, but the ship bearing Joan and Berengaria made it safely to Limassol.
-Joan refused to come ashore, fearing she would be captured and held hostage by Isaac Komnenos of Cyprus, who hated all Franks.
-Her ship sat at anchor for a full week before Richard finally arrived on 8 May.
+Joan refused to come ashore, fearing she would be captured and held hostage by Isaac Komnenos, who hated Franks.
+Her ship sat at anchor for a full week before Richard arrived on 8 May.
 Outraged at the treatment of his sister and his future bride, Richard invaded.

-Richard laid siege to Nicosia, finally met and defeated Isaac Komnenos at Tremetousia and became ruler of the island, but sold it to the Knights Templar.
+Richard laid siege to Nicosia, met and defeated Komnenos at Tremetousia and became ruler of the island, but sold it to the Knights Templar.

-The Frankish rule of Cyprus started from 1192 and lasted until 1489.
+Frankish rule of Cyprus started from 1192 and lasted until 1489.
 During this time, Nicosia was the capital of the medieval Kingdom of Cyprus, the seat of Lusignan kings, the Latin Church and the Frankish administration of the island.
-During the Frankish rule, the walls of the city were built along with many other palaces and buildings, including the gothic St. Sophia Cathedral.
+During Frankish rule, the walls of the city were built along with many other palaces and buildings, including the gothic Cathedral of Saint Sophia.
 The tombs of the Lusignan kings can be found there.
-The exonym Nicosia appeared with the arrival of the Lusignans.
-The French-speaking Crusaders either could not, or did not care to, pronounce the name Lefkosia, and tended to say "Nicosie" translated into Italian and then internationally known as "Nicosia".

-In 1373/4, Nicosia was occupied and ravaged by the Republic of Genoa and in 1426 from the Mamluk Sultanate.
+In 1373/1374, Nicosia was occupied and ravaged by the Republic of Genoa and in 1426 by the Mamluk Sultanate.

-In 1489, when Cyprus came under the rule of the Republic of Venice, Nicosia became their administrative centre and the seat of the Republic.
-The Venetian Governors saw it as a necessity for all the cities of Cyprus to be fortified due to the Ottoman threat.
-In 1567 Venetians built the new fortifications of Nicosia, which are well-preserved still to this day, demolishing the old walls built by the Franks as well as other important buildings of the Frankish era including the King's Palace, other private palaces and churches and monasteries of both Orthodox and Latin Christians.
+In 1489, when Cyprus came under the rule of the Republic of Venice, Nicosia became their administrative centre and the seat of the republic.
+The Venetian governors saw it as a necessity for all the cities of Cyprus to be fortified due to the Ottoman threat.
+In 1567 Venetians built new fortifications in Nicosia —which are well-preserved to this day— demolishing the old walls built by the Franks as well as other important buildings of the Frankish era including the King's Palace, other private palaces and churches and monasteries of both Orthodox and Latin Christians.
 The new walls took the shape of a star with eleven bastions.
 The design of the bastion is more suitable for artillery and a better control for the defenders.
-The walls have three gates, to the North Kyrenia Gate, to the west Paphos Gate and to the east Famagusta Gate.
+The walls have three gates, to the north Kyrenia Gate, to the west Paphos Gate and to the east Famagusta Gate.
 The river Pedieos used to flow through the Venetian walled city.
-In 1567 it was later diverted outside onto the newly built moat for strategic reasons, due to the expected Ottoman attack.
+In 1567 it was diverted outside onto the newly built moat for strategic reasons, due to the expected Ottoman attack.